hiimbex/building-your-first-github-app/README.md

 ## Add labels to new issues

+OK, your app can tell when issues are opened.
+Now you want the app to add the label `needs-response` to any newly opened issue.

+First, create the label.
+For the purposes of this guide, create the label manually via the GitHub website.
+In your repository, click **Issues**, then **Labels**, then click the **New label** button.
+Name the new label `needs-response`.

+{{#note}}

+**Note**: Wouldn't it be great if your app could create the label programmatically?
+[It can](/v3/issues/labels/#create-a-label)!
+Try adding the code to do that on your own after you finish the steps in this guide.

+{{/note}}

+Now that the label exists, you can program your app to use the REST API to [add the label to any newly opened issue](/v3/issues/labels/#add-labels-to-an-issue).

 We already know that Probot handles the authentication side of things, but what Probot also does is pass in an authenticated octokit instance in the form of `context.github` that allows you to utilize GitHub's REST API.

 Now we can copy this code into our `index.js`: